Fast-Track Your Muscle Growth with Pledge To Fitness

 - Prioritize Recovery: Muscles grow and repair during rest.
 Ensure you’re getting enough sleep and consider activities like yoga or light stretching on off days.
 These Stability Training Exercises can support active recovery and help improve balance and mobility over time.

-- \Hydrate: Every cell in your body—including muscle cells—relies on water.
+- Hydrate: Every cell in your body—including muscle cells—relies on water.
 Stay hydrated to stay strong.
 Aim for at least 8 cups a day.

-Optimize Your Workouts: What Really Works After 35
+Optimize Your Workouts: Getting Ripped at 35

 To make the most of your workouts, balancing strength with flexibility and mobility exercises is key: